 Faced with a narrow floor plate, StudioAC was forced to re-think what their clients wanted

-The team at StudioAC knew they wouldn’t include a kitchen island in the reno of this Annex-area Victorian.
+Jennifer Kudlats and the team at StudioAC knew they wouldn’t include a kitchen island in the reno of this Annex-area Victorian (Borden House).
 It was one of the few things the client, a newly married couple with a child on the way, had specifically requested, imagining themselves gathering around it with friends and family.
 While technically feasible, at just over four metres wide the home was just too narrow to reasonably accommodate it.

 Instead, the team forgot about specifics and focused on the desired experience.
 Their client didn’t want an island, they reasoned; they wanted a place to gather.
 In their early, island-less renderings, they had already included a dining table, and then it hit them: the client already had what they wanted.
 “That really is the sentiment: moving away from objects and toward experiences,” says StudioAC co-founder Jennifer Kudlats, who spoke to DL about the project.
 “So how can a physical space help foster that?”